Azzazy/comp-arch-project1/readme.md

 - Muhammad Azzazy

 ## Release notes
 A RISCV 32I implementation for FPGA.
 It supports all RISCV32I instructions except for few.
 It is a pipelined implementation, hence there is a data hazard unit and a forwarding unit.
 All supported instruction are tested and work as expected.
-The implementation assumes that the program is loaded into the instrucion memory beforehand.
-The instruction memroy is left word addressable by design.
+The memory is single ported and shared between instructions and data.
+To structural hazards a single instruction is fetched every two clock cycles.

 ### Unsupported instructions
 - FENCE